MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/5-exercise-create-metrics-alerts.md

 The main activity of this unit is creating two different types of alerts: an email alert, and an Azure Function alert.
 First though, let's have a look at how metrics can be visualized in the IoT Hub dashboard.
-We'll be re-using the metric again when creating alerts.
+We'll be reusing the metric again when creating alerts.

 ## Create and visualize some metrics